Proto-globalization: English Civil War

-Anglo-Dutch War
+First Anglo-Dutch War

-The Anglo-Dutch War was a naval conflict between England and the Dutch Republic from 1652 to 1654 and was over the competition in commercial maritime and was focused mainly in the East Indies.
+The First Anglo-Dutch War was a naval conflict between England and the Dutch Republic from 1652 to 1654 and was over the competition in commercial maritime and was focused mainly in the East Indies.
 The first Navigation Act, which forbade the import of goods unless they were transported either in English vessels or by vessels from the country of origin.
 This was a policy aimed against the Dutch, and fighting broke out on May 19, 1652 with a small skirmish between Dutch and English fleets.
 The War officially began in July and fighting continued for two years.
 The Battle of Scheveningen which is also referred to as Texel was the end of serious fighting in the war and took place in July 1653.
 The Treaty of Westminster was signed in April 1654 ending the war and obligated the Dutch Republic to respect the Navigation Act as well as compensate England for the war.